sanni/cartreader/eagle/README.md

 - In Windows Explorer execute FreeRouting1.jar in ulp dir and open the XXX_adapter.dsn file you created in the previous step.
 - Let it autoroute for some hours, once finished choose Export Eagle Session script.
 - Back in Eagle in the Board view go File -> Execute Script and select the XXX_adapter.scr you just exported.
-- Finally go File -> Cam Processor, File -> Open -> Job and select Elecrow_Gerber_Generater_DrillAlign.cam, then Process Job to export the Gerber files.
+- Next go File -> Cam Processor, File -> Open -> Job and select Elecrow_Gerber_Generater_DrillAlign.cam, then Process Job to export the Gerber files.
+- Finally inspect your gerber files with [GerberLogix](https://www.easylogix.de/products_detail.php?prog_id=1) before uploading them to JLCPCB.